×

 But that heart is starting to show signs of fatigue.
 Your once-sufficient ERP can no longer keep up.
 Inventory management has become a headache, order preparation is riddled with errors, and your logistics flows are stretched to the limit.

 But no sooner has this decision been made than a question arises, and it's not just any question.
-A question that will define your agility, costs, and security for the next decade: should you opt for a traditional " on-premise " deployment or switch to a SaaS (Software-as-a-Service) ?
+A question that will define your agility, your costs, and your security for the next decade: should you opt for a traditional " On-Premise " (on-site) deployment or switch to a SaaS ( Software-as-a-Service) ?

 This is not a simple technical choice reserved for your IT department.